 We will be hosting the Special Meeting via live webcast only.
-The Special Meeting will be held virtually, via live webcast at on March 27, 2024, at 9:00 a.m., Eastern Time.
-Regardless of whether you are the record holder of your shares or your shares are held in street name, if you held your shares as of the close of business on February 13, 2024, you are welcome to attend the meeting.
+The Special Meeting will be held virtually, via live webcast at on , 2024, at , Eastern Time.
+Regardless of whether you are the record holder of your shares or your shares are held in street name, if you held your shares as of the close of business on , 2024, you are welcome to attend the meeting.
 Stockholders may vote and submit questions while attending the Special Meeting online.
 The webcast will open five minutes before the start of the Special Meeting.
 In order to enter the Special Meeting, you will need the 16-digit control number, which is included in the Notice of Meeting or on your proxy card if you are a stockholder of record of shares of Common Stock, or included with your voting instruction card and voting instructions received from your broker, bank, or other agent if you hold shares of Common Stock in street name.
 Instructions on how to attend and participate online are also available at www.virtualshareholdermeeting.com/RNAC2024SM.
 Information on how to vote online at the virtual Special Meeting is discussed below.